Katsuragi Ace: 1984: four-year-old season

 In 1984 the system of Graded stakes races was introduced in Japan.
 On his first run as a four-year-old Katsuragi Ace finished fourth in the Naruo Kinen at Hanshin on 11 March and then won the Grade II Sankei Osaka Hai on 1 April, beating the Queen Elizabeth II Commemorative Cup winner Long Grace.
-On 13 May at Kyoto he defeated Sunny Ciboulette (Hanshin Futurity takes) and the mare Global Dyna to win the Grade III Keihan Hai.
+On 13 May at Kyoto he defeated Sunny Ciboulette (Hanshin Futurity Stakes) and the mare Global Dyna to win the Grade III Keihan Hai.
 On his next appearance the colt was moved up to Grade I class for the Takarazuka Kinen over 2200 metres at Hanshin on 3 June.
 He won by one and a quarter lengths from Suzuka Koban, with Global Dyna taking third place.
 Three weeks later he ended his spring and summer campaign by finishing fifth in the Takamatsunomiya Cup at Chukyo Racecourse.

-On 7 October Katsuragi Ace returned in the Grade II Mainichi Okan over 1800 metres at Tokyo and defeated Mr C B by a head.
-In the autumn edition of the Grade I Tenno Sho three weeks later he finished fifth of the fifteen runners behind Mr C B. On 25 November, in front of a crowd of 112,000 at Tokyo, Katsuragi Ace was one of fourteen horses to contest the fourth running of the Japan Cup and started a 40/1 outsider.
+On 7 October Katsuragi Ace returned in the Grade II Mainichi Okan over 1800 metres at Tokyo and defeated Mr. C. B. by a head.
+In the autumn edition of the Grade I Tenno Sho three weeks later he finished fifth of the fifteen runners behind Mr. C. B. On 25 November, in front of a crowd of 112,000 at Tokyo, Katsuragi Ace was one of fourteen horses to contest the fourth running of the Japan Cup and started a 40/1 outsider.
 The three previous editions of the race had been won by two horses from North America (Mairzy Doates and Half Iced) and one from Europe (Stanerra).
-The Japanese runners were headed by Mr C B and Symboli Rudolf meaning that the race featured the first showdown between two Triple Crown winners in Japanese racing history.
+The Japanese runners were headed by Mr. C. B. and Symboli Rudolf meaning that the race featured the first showdown between two Triple Crown winners in Japanese racing history.
 The overseas challengers included Strawberry Road, Kiwi and Bounty Hawk (VRC Derby) from Australasia, Majesty's Prince from America and the British-trained gelding Bedtime.
 Wearing a distinctive white hood, Katsuragi Ace went to the front soon after the start and opened up a big lead, but appeared to weaken approaching the final turn and faced several challengers early in the straight.
-He rallied strongly in the closing stages, however, and won by one and a half lengths from Bedtime, with Symboli Rudolf in third, Majesty's Prince fourth and Mr C B unplaced.
+He rallied strongly in the closing stages, however, and won by one and a half lengths from Bedtime, with Symboli Rudolf in third, Majesty's Prince fourth and Mr. C. B. unplaced.

 On his final racecourse appearance, Katsuragi Ace was invited to contest the Arima Kinen at Nakayama on 23 December.
-He finished second to Symboli Rudolf, with Mr C B in third.
+He finished second to Symboli Rudolf, with Mr. C. B. in third.